skscool/test/README.md

-#this is a smlpa project for html
+#this is a sample project for html